rahman-ziad/esp32-birthday-wish/README.md

 # esp32-birthday-wish
-a project to surprise your beloved one on their birthday
+a project to surprise your loved one on their birthday